 “Then you go on!”
 Johnny cried.
 “Just leave me!”

 man out there.”
 Abe grabbed Johnny’s arm.
-He nodded toward
+He nodded toward Peter

-sounded.
-He turned and stared at Peter.
-“You can ride behind me,” Peter
+turned and stared at Peter.
+“You can ride behind me,” Peter said

 “What’s this about Emily?”
 Peter suddenly asked.

 as he heaved a sigh.
-“Look…Laura was at your house
+“Look…Laura was at your house earlier,

 “I don’t know.”

 But Abe didn’t miss the hesitation in the Marshal’s eyes.